 Cirencester has a mix of shops that should cater for most people's needs.

-The main shopping area centres around the Market Place, Dyer Street, Cricklade Street and Castle Street.
+The main shopping area centres around the Market Place (recently rennovated to include a "shared space" for use by the town's market, the Cirencester Advent Festival and other such events), Dyer Street, Cricklade Street and Castle Street.
 There is also a small covered shopping area called Bishops Walk.

-Womenswear is particularly well represented with many independent stores in the town together with established chains such as Dorothy Perkins and Country Casuals.
-Next closed its shop in October 2009 and the premises is now occupied by a coffee shop.
+Womenswear is particularly well represented with many independent stores in the town (such as Jungle and Plum) together with established chains such as Seasalt, Dorothy Perkins and Sahara.

-Lock Stock and Barrel in the Market Place is among the shops selling 'nik naks', while House of Fraser (previously Rackhams), also in the Market Place, prides itself on being Cirencester's one and only department store.
+House of Fraser (previously Rackhams), in the Market Place, prides itself on being Cirencester's one and only department store.

-You will also find the major banks and building societies such as Barclays, HSBC, Nationwide, Nat West and Santander.
+Scattered around the town you will find the major banks and building societies such as Barclays, HSBC, Lloyds, Nationwide, Nat West, Santander and TSB.

-The Cirencester Charter Market can be found in the Market Place every Monday and Friday.
+The Cirencester Charter Market can be found in the Market Place every Friday.

-On the outskirts of Cirencester you can find Dobbies Garden Centre and Tesco.
+On the outskirts of Cirencester you can find Dobbies Garden Centre and Tesco as well as a small retail park near the Love Lane area of the town.

 Shops in Cirencester